Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Prep Expert’s Massive Score Guarantees

 One of the biggest selling points of the Prep Expert SAT and ACT course is their set of massive score guarantees.
 If you take their entire prep course and don’t get results, you can get your money back.
-To be specific, the score guarantees are as follows:
+To be specific, Prep Expert guarantees a 200 point increase for the SAT and 4 point increase for the ACT.

 Now, there is a bunch of fine print around these score guarantees which I suggest you peruse first, but these are some huge promises.
 These score guarantees, which are an industry-best, offer a really nice insurance policy for those students and parents who might be on the fence about committing to a prep course.